 - Improve WAPA’s existing legal access roads using Best Management Practices for routine access road maintenance and associated rehabilitation.
 Trinity PUD would maintain existing ROW access roads to the road standards set by the land managers.

 - Clear vegetation within the ROWs using a combination of mechanical, manual, and herbicidal control methods.

 - Update WAPA and Trinity PUD’s Operation and Maintenance Plans for long-term maintenance of vegetation and protection of sensitive resources within the ROW.

 WAPA commenced its public scoping period on January 29, 2021.
 Due to COVID-19 concerns WAPA hosted virtual scoping meetings on January 12th and 14th, 2021.
 A copy of the presentation is included in PROJECT DOCUMENTS below.
 WAPA invited the public to provide comments on the scope of the WRAP EIS/EIR during this extended 50-day public scoping period that started December 11, 2020 and ended January 29, 2021.
 The Scoping Report, provided below under PROJECT DOCUMENTS, provides a summary of the public comments and will be used to assist in the development of the scope of issues addressed in the Draft Environmental Impact Statement/Environmental Impact Report (EIS/EIR).

 The next step is preparation of a EIS/EIR document.
-When the Draft EIS/EIR is available, scheduled for Fall 2021, interested parties will have the opportunity to review and provide comments on the Draft EIS/EIR.
+When the Draft EIS/EIR is available, scheduled for Spring 2022, interested parties will have the opportunity to review and provide comments on the Draft EIS/EIR.